 Immigrant Defense Task Force

-In the immediate aftermath of the 2017 firestorms, Latino and immigrant leaders drew attention to the life-threatening exclusion of Spanish-speaking and Indigenous language-speaking people from fire alerts, emergency services, and other fire relief.
+In the immediate aftermath of the fires, immigrant and Latino leaders drew attention to the life-threatening exclusion of Spanish-speaking and Indigenous language-speaking people from fire alerts, emergency services, and other fire relief.
 As immigrant people and allies, we knew our very survival depended on transforming emergency services to be culturally responsive and available to every resident of Sonoma County as we brace for future climate change-fueled disasters – fires, floods and global pandemics.
 So we came together to form the Immigrant Defense Taskforce (IDTF, or in Spanish, Equipo en Defensa de los Inmigrantes).

 If you have questions or want to get involved, please contact us at firstname.lastname@example.org and your inquiry will be directed to one of our Immigrant Defense Task Force leaders.

 The Immigrant Defense Task Force is now investigating inequality and access to language justice in Sonoma County public schools.
 We are working with immigrant parents and students to create and distribute a Know Your Rights in Education toolkit.
 Our ultimate goal is to ensure that ALL Sonoma County public schools are fully implementing California state law – translating all written materials into the native language of a student's parents, providing adult interpreters for teacher-parent conferences and school meetings, and ensuring that English language learners are correctly reclassified.
 Along with immigrant and undocumented parents and students, we will design and advocate for model language justice policies that can be implemented throughout the county.

 – Daysi Carreño, co-chair and coordinator of NBOP’s Immigrant Defense Task Force (IDTF)